A powerful, easily deployable network traffic analysis tool suite for network security monitoring

 Authentication over LDAP can be done using one of three methods, two of which offer data confidentiality protection:

-In addition to the NGINX_BASIC_AUTH
+In addition to the NGINX_AUTH_MODE

-environment variable being set to false
+environment variable being set to ldap

 in the auth-common.env